The Soul-making School

 This program is an experience in Feminine weaving and teaching style.

-Sil also teaches through working 1:1 with a few women during most sessions as she guides them in processing what is arising for them and the group.
-At the core of the curriculum of Soul-making School is what Sil calls “Marion’s Map”:
+Sil and Sandra also teach through working 1:1 with a few women during most sessions as they guide them in processing what is arising for them and the group.

 The Feminine Spiral